Skip to main content

 • The carrier rejected the message because it does not support the attached file type.

 Don't see your error listed?
 We're here to help!
-Reach out to support@gloo.us, and our team will be happy to assist you. 🚀
+Reach out to our team by clicking the chat bubble in the bottom right corner of your screen, and we are happy to assist you. šŸš€

 Did this answer your question?